-We might award these if we feel your customer faced obstacles or difficulties that could have been avoided if you’d handled things differently.
+We might award this if we feel your customer faced obstacles or difficulties that could have been avoided if you’d handled things differently.

 We might tell you to pay interest on top of (or as part of) any payment we recommend.
 Interest on an award is usually calculated from the date the customer should have had the money until the date it was actually paid.

 - As part of the award itself.
 For example, we might tell you to refund interest you’ve charged your customer on their mortgage if they were incorrectly paying a higher amount.

 - On top of a financial award.
 For example, if your customer was “deprived” of money – meaning they didn’t have it available to use – we can tell you to pay interest on top of the money award.